CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     [ "survival", 1 ],
     [ "fabrication", 2 ]
 ],
+"activity_level": "LIGHT_EXERCISE", // Options are NO_EXERCISE, LIGHT_EXERCISE, MODERATE_EXERCISE, BRISK_EXERCISE, ACTIVE_EXERCISE, EXTRA_EXERCISE.
+How energy intensive of an activity this craft is.
+E.g. making an anvil is much more exercise than cooking a fish.
 "proficiencies" : [ // The proficiencies related to this recipe
     {
       "proficiency": "prof_knapping", // The id of a proficiency